The Elder Scrolls III: Bloodmoon: Reception

 Bloodmoon was received positively by reviewers, with review aggregator Metacritic indicating the game received "Generally favorable reviews" with an average score of 85 out of 100 based on 21 reviews.

-Reviewers praised the open-ended approach of the expansion compared to its predecessor, Tribunal.
-Steve Butts of IGN was "glad to return to the more-open ended adventuring available in Bloodmoon in contrast to the "cramped setting" of Tribunal.
-Daniel Wilks of PC PowerPlay similarly praised Bloodmoon for "(opting) for the more freeform style of the original game rather than the heavily scripted linearity of Tribunal."
+Reviewers praised the open-ended approach of the expansion as an improvement compared to its predecessor, Tribunal.
+Steve Butts of IGN was "glad to return to the more-open ended adventuring available in Bloodmoon in contrast to the cramped setting of Tribunal.
+Daniel Wilks of PC PowerPlay similarly praised Bloodmoon for pursuing a "freeform style" reminiscent of Morrowind in contrast to the "scripted linearity" of Tribunal.
+Steven Bellotti of RPGamer commended the design of Solstheim as "well laid-out" and varied in its locations, finding it to be a good balance between the "cramped" design of Tribunal and the "widespread and empty" design of Morrowind.

-The design of Solstheim, the setting in Bloodmoon, was also unanimously praised for its novelty and visual appeal.
+The visual design and landscape of Solstheim, the setting in Bloodmoon, was also unanimously praised for its distinctiveness and visual appeal.
 Steve Butts of IGN praised Bloodmoon as a "graphical treat", stating "the snow-shrouded forests of Solstheim provide a welcome change of pace", and "the (snow) particles build up to a virtual blizzard (and) it makes a fantastic visual and convinces you that this is a real world."
 William Abner of GameSpy praised Solstheim as "an entirely new landscape" that "looks and feels like a foreign land compared to the rest of the settings in Morrowind, not just a tacked-on area."
+Chris Anderson of PC Zone similarly highlighted the "new landscapes" and "lush and expansive forests" helped made the expansion feel "like a completely different game".
+Several critics highlighted the expansion's use of more detailed environments and snow shaders, whilst noting they affected the game's performance.